-If the thermostat calls for continuous fan, the indoor blower will be energized from the G terminal of the thermostat to the EEM blower motor.
+If the thermostat calls for continuous fan, the indoor blower will be energized from the G terminal of the thermostat .

-If a call for heat or cool occurs during a continuous fan call, the EEM motor will always recognize the call for the highest speed and ignore the lower speed call.
+If a call for heat or cool occurs during a continuous fan call, the unit will always recognize the demand call and switch the fan to the speed for the demand.

-If the thermostat is not calling for heat or cool, and the fan switch on the thermostat is returned to the automatic position, the fan will stop after the programmed 60 second off delay on units with the EEM motor.
+If the thermostat is not calling for heat or cool, and the fan switch on the thermostat is returned to the automatic position, the fan will stop after the programmed off delay.